treyhendrix/fairywren-nonbreeding-behavior/Scripts/RBFW3_R_Code.md

 They are also available in the [fairywren-nonbreeding-behavior](https://github.com/treyhendrix/fairywren-nonbreeding-behavior) GitHub repository in the “Data” folder.
-The contents of these datasets are detailed in the descriptions on Figshare and in a metadata/README file in the “Data” folder of the GitHub repository.
+The contents of these data sets are detailed in the descriptions on Figshare and in a metadata/README file in the “Data” folder of the GitHub repository.